 Once a royal hunting reserve, Chitwan is home to elephant, rhino, crocodile, monkeys, deer and about 100 Bengal tigers.

-4. Swimming amid live coral on Australia's Great Barrier Reef
+4. Swim amid live coral on the Great Barrier Reef

 The Great Barrier Reef, the world's largest reef system, is in peril.